A review on the equation of state of color superconductivity via holography: Introduction

 \section{Introduction}

-In Quantum Chromodynamics (QCD) the color superconductivity (CSC) phase is one of exotic phases in this theory.
-This is the condensate of two quarks in one Cooper pair, called the diquark, analogous to the Cooper pair in the metallic superconductivity.
-Because in the CSC phase, the quark pairs carry the net color charge, hence the condensation of the quark pairs breaks the $SU(3)_c$ gauge symmetry spontaneously.
-This phenomenon occurs at high chemical potential (density) and low temperature (below the QCD scales); hence, we assume that this phase is in the deconfinement phase.
-Therefore, we can probe this phase in the inner core of the heavy neutron star or quark star by the gravitational waves \cite{LIGO2017}.
+The color superconductivity (CSC) phase is one of exotic phases in non-perturbative quantum chromodynaics (QCD).
+This is the condensate of two quarks in one Cooper pair in the low temperature (below the QCD scale) and high chemical potential (density), called the diquark, analogous to the Cooper pair in the metallic superconductivity.
+Nevertheless, the strong interaction between two quarks is the attractive force and the diquark can be created directly, it is difference to the superconductivity in the metalic that the electron Cooper pair is paired by the interaction between electrons and phonon and the condensate of electron break the $U(1)_{em}$ only.
+In color superconductivity phase, the quark pairs carry the net color charge, the baryon number and the electric charge hence the condensation of the quark pairs breaks the $SU(3)_C$ gauge symmetry, $U(1)_B$ baryon symmetry and $U(1)_{em}$ symmetry spontaneously.
+And the Meissner effect of color supercondcutivity phase in QCD consits of the electromagnetic Meissner effect and the color Meissner effect.
+Moreover, the diquark can be created in the confinement phase, color superconductivity may be occur in the confinement matter \cite{Kazuo 2023}.
+And because the color superconductivity only occur when the chemical potential is large, we can claim that this phase is in the inner core of the massive neutron star or quark star \cite{Kazuo 2021},\cite{Kazuo 2023} and we can probe by observe the gravitational waves \cite{LIGO2017}.